TFEL provides a python module called mfront

 classAbstractDSL

-There is two ways of generating an object of type
+There are two ways of generating an object of type

 AbstractDSL